Adolf Jellinek: Life and work

 He was associated with the promoters of the Wissenschaft des Judentums, and wrote on the history of the Kabbalah in the tradition of Western scholarship.
-Jellinek is also known for his work in German on Abraham ben Samuel Abulafia, one of the earliest students of Kabbalah who was born in Spain in 1240.
+Jellinek is also known for his work in German on Abraham ben Samuel Abulafia, one of the earliest students of Kabbalah who was born in Zaragoza in capital of the Kingdom of Aragon in 1240.
 Jellinek's bibliographies (each bearing the Hebrew title Qontres) were useful compilations, but his most important work lay in three other directions: midrashic, psychological and homiletic.

-In 1857 he was appointed preacher at the new Leopoldstadt synagogue in Vienna, remaining there until he went to the Seitenstetten synagogue, also in Viena, in 1865.
+In 1857 he was appointed preacher at the new Leopoldstadt synagogue in Vienna, remaining there until he went to the Seitenstettengasse synagogue, also in Vienna, in 1865.
 In 1862 Jellinek founded the Beit ha-Midrash Academy where public lectures were delivered by himself, Isaac Hirsch Weiss, and Meir Friedmann.
 A scholarly periodical, also called Beit ha-Midrash, was published under its auspices.

 Jellinek published in the six parts of his Beit ha-Midrash (the above mentioned periodical; 1853–1878) a large number of smaller Midrashim, ancient and medieval homilies and folklore records, which have been of much service in the revival of interest in Jewish apocalyptic literature.
 A translation of these collections of Jellinek into German was undertaken by August Wuensche, under the general title Aus Israels Lehrhallen.

 Before the study of ethnic psychology had become a science, Jellinek devoted attention to the subject.
 There is much keen analysis and original investigation in his two essays Der jüdische Stamm (1869) and Der jüdische Stamm in nicht-jüdischen Sprichwörtern (1881–1882).
 Jellinek compared the Jewish temperament to that of women in its quickness of perception, versatility and sensibility.

 Jellinek was probably the greatest synagogue orator of the 19th century.
 He published some 200 sermons, in most of which are displayed unobtrusive learning, fresh application of old sayings, and a high conception of Judaism and its claims.
 According to Abrahams, Jellinek was a powerful apologist and an accomplished homilist, at once profound and ingenious.

 Family

-His wife was Rosalie Bettelheim (born 1832 in Budapest, died 1892 in Baden bei Wien).
+His wife was Rosalie Bettelheim (1832 in Budapest – 1892 in Baden bei Wien).
 Their family included: